 - Minimum investment of $5,000: YieldStreet requires a minimum investment of $5,000 to get started.
 This is much less than what other investments might require, but it will be out of reach for the average person.

-- Limited investment opportunities: It’s great that YieldStreet offers investment options outside of the stock market.
-But these options are also far more limited and fill up very quickly.
+- Limited investment opportunities: YieldStreet alternative investment options can be great, but these options are also far more limited and fill up very quickly.
 You need to be willing to check the platform often for new investment opportunities.

 - Communication is lacking: Some YieldStreet customers have complained that the company struggles with communication regarding payouts.
 The company doesn’t always let you know when you can expect payouts.
 Instead, payouts tend to just show up in your account with no advance warning.